Sakuraikengo/RRMTM_supple/README.md

 # RRMTM_supple

-Data which was used in the "Evaluating drought tolerance stability in soybean by the response of irrigation change captured from time-series multi-spectral data" was uploaded here.
+Data which was used in the "Evaluating drought tolerance stability in soybean by the response of irrigation change captured from time-series multispectral data" was uploaded here.

-If you want to watch the "supplementary_data", please click the "supplementary_data.zip".
+If you want to see the raw data which is used in this manuscript, please click the "supplementary.zip".
 Then, Download the zip file.

 ___
 * scripts